edgeworkscreative/smoke-database/readme.md

 The following code will create a database that attaches to a indexeddb database named ```my-crm```.

-> If the database does not already exist, smoke will automatically create the database on first request to read / write data.
+&gt; If the database does not already exist, smoke will automatically create the database on first request to read / write data.

 ```javascript
 const database = new smokedb.Database("my-crm")